Inductive van der Waals Force between Two Quantum Loops

 We note that mesoscopic electronic circuits are an ideal platform for studying van der Waals forces between individual ``atoms'', since artificial atoms can be fabricated on mesoscopic or even macroscopic scales.
 Their larger dipole moments lead to significantly stronger interatomic interactions (see, for example, Ref.~\onlinecite{you11}).
 Due to remarkable progress in sensitive measurement technology (see, for example, Ref.~\onlinecite{degen17}), we expect the vdW force between individual artificial atoms to be directly observable.
 Additionally, electric dipole interactions dominate in real atoms, but artificial atoms can be designed to have dominant magnetic (inductive) interactions.

 In this Letter, we study the vdW-London interaction in a system of two inductively coupled quantum loops (see Fig.~1), which can be realized with superconducting condensates.
+The mutual capacitive (dipole) interaction can be reduced through engineering, for example, by spatially separating the two capacitors (Fig.~1(a)) or Josephson junctions (Fig.~1(b)).
 Classically, the inductive (magnetic) force between the loops is proportional to the currents, and thus, it vanishes in the absence of current flow.
 This system enables the study of the van der Waals-London interaction, which arises from quantum fluctuations in the current of the zero-current ground state.
 We find that the behavior of the inductive vdW-London interaction differs from the standard electric dipole-dominated case.
 Using a quantum electrodynamic(QED) approach, we demonstrate that inductive vdW-London interactions exhibit more complex properties, primarily due to the two-photon process of the ``atom''-photon interaction Hamiltonian (the $\mathbf{A}^2$ term, where $\mathbf{A}$ is the vector potential of the radiation field).
 An interesting geometric feature of the Fig. 1 setup is that the distance $R$ between the loops can be much shorter than their size.
 This condition is unattainable with real atoms in three dimensions.

 {\em Semiclassical approach with LC circuit model-}.
 Two inductively coupled quantum loops (Fig.~1(a)) can be modeled by the Lagrangian

 represent each loop and the mutual interaction, respectively.
 Here, $Q_i$ denotes the charge at circuit $i$ ($i=1,2$), and its time derivative, $\dot{Q}_i$, is the current.
 For simplicity, the two loops are considered identical, each with inductance $L$ and capacitance $C$, and the angular frequency is $\omega_0 = 1/\sqrt{LC}$.
 The mutual inductance,